Cripzs/Crip-s-Gaming-Chair-Key-System/README.md

 loadstring(game:HttpGet("https://raw.githubusercontent.com/Cripzs/Crip-s-Gaming-Chair-Key-System/main/HardwareID.lua"))()
 ```

-These scripts are not open-sourced so you can just copy the loader right away: Here is our Discord here you can get help and add suggestions! https://discord.gg/A9Qbj9a37M
+These scripts are closed-source, use the main loader instead, our discord: https://discord.gg/A9Qbj9a37M

-This script is in orion library

-The current main developer was Crip#8864
+The developer was cropw#0